 If you are looking for an easy ginger garlic paste recipe, so that you don’t have to buy the store-bought one that has added preservatives, you have landed at the right place.

-In this post, I’ll share with you how to make homemade ginger garlic paste in 15-20 minutes and store it properly so that it will last you an entire month.
+In this post, I’ve shared with you how to make homemade ginger garlic paste in 15-20 minutes and store it properly so that it will last you an entire month.
 Along with tips on how to prevent ginger garlic paste from turning green (which is a common problem faced by many trying to make this at home).

-If you have made ginger garlic paste at home before and are only interested in the recipe and the ratio of the ingredients, do skip ahead to the recipe card, while I answer some common questions regarding this recipe below.
+If you have made ginger garlic paste at home before and are only interested in the recipe and the ratio of the ingredients, do skip ahead to the recipe card, while I share a few pictures of the recipe, and answer some common questions regarding this recipe below.

 Ratio of Ginger & Garlic

 As you will see in the recipe below, I use 1:1, but that is because I use the regular variety of ginger.
 If you want to use organic ginger, I’d recommend a 1:2 ginger garlic ratio, as organic ginger is more potent.

 If you follow all the steps outlined in the recipe below, a bottle of this ginger garlic paste will last you an entire month.
 But you can definitely make the paste in bulk and freeze it, in which case it will last you for 4-6 months.

 These are the steps you can follow to store, preserve and freeze ginger garlic paste for future use.